 - Fixed monthly payment.

 - If you are able to get a personal loan, you won’t need collateral.

 - A personal loan from family or friends could have lower (or zero!) interest and easier repayment terms.

 - One monthly payment instead of juggling several credit card bills.

 Cons of Debt Consolidation

-Those who decide to consolidate debt with a home equity loan, a home equity line of credit (HELOC) or a cash-out refinancing of their dwelling, face one big risk.
-In exchange for a low-interest loan, they put up their home as collateral, which means it could be lost to foreclosure if they can no longer afford the monthly loan payments.
+- If you decide to consolidate debt with a home equity loan, a home equity line of credit (HELOC)or a cash-out refinancing, you put your home up as collateral, which means it could be lost to foreclosure if you can no longer afford the monthly loan payments.